Kadawatcha/GooglePhotosMatcher/README.md

 1. Download your _Google Photos_ media from [Takeout](https://takeout.google.com/)

-2. Download and execute GPMatcher.exe (No installation, Python, or additional libraries required.
-The EXE is fully standalone)
+2. Download and execute GPMatcher.exe *(No installation, Python, or additional libraries required.
+The EXE is fully standalone*

+**Pay no attention to `requirements.txt` / `requirements-dev.txt` or for dev see : https://github.com/anderbggo/GooglePhotosMatcher/blob/main/files/README.md)**

 3. [Optional] Type custom suffix used for edited photos (explained in the program)